JR Kyushubus Company

 JR Kyushubus Company is one of the bus operators in Kyushu and a wholly owned subsidiary of Kyushu Railway Company (JR Kyushu).
-Its head office is located at 2-22-2 Katakasa, Hakata-ku, Fukuoka City, Fukuoka Prefecture.
+Its head office is located at 2-22-2 Katakasa, Hakata-ku, Fukuoka, Fukuoka Prefecture.
 In addition to express buses and regular route buses, JR Kyushu Bus is one of the JR bus companies that also operates chartered buses and regular sightseeing buses.